apache/shardingsphere-on-cloud/docs/content/operation-guide/cloudformation-multi-az/_index.en.md

 Confirm and click `Submit`.

-5. After the above operations, you will enter the creation phase.
+5. After performing the above operations, you will enter the creation phase.

 ![](../../../img/operation-guide/4-10.PNG)